frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 perfectly realized and offered.

-"The miracles of the multiplication of the loaves"---we're told in the Catechism---"when the Lord says the blessing, breaks and distributes the loaves through his disciples to feed the multitude, prefigure the super-abundance of this unique bread of the Eucharist" (*Catechism of the Catholic Church*, Point 1335).
+"The miracles of the multiplication of the loaves"---we're told in the *Catechism*---"when the Lord says the blessing, breaks and distributes the loaves through his disciples to feed the multitude, prefigure the super-abundance of this unique bread of the Eucharist" (*Catechism of the Catholic Church*, Point 1335).
 The message of super-abundance.